AP® English Literature Score Calculator 2026

 A "good" score depends on your goals and target colleges:

 • Score of 4: Very good.
-About 20% score 4 or 5.
-Most colleges accept for credit.
+In 2025, about 43.1% of students earned a 4 or 5.
+Most colleges that award AP English Literature credit accept a 4.

 College Credit Note: AP English Literature commonly grants 3-6 semester hours of credit for introductory literature courses.
 English majors may still need to take these courses for their major requirements.
 Some highly selective schools (like Columbia, Harvard) don't grant credit but may offer advanced placement.